 A mom-to-be with a history of pregnancy-threatening fibroid tumors safely gives birth to healthy quadruplets.
 A fetus with a potentially fatal heart arrhythmia is given a normal rhythm via intrauterine therapy.
 A 43-year-old first-time mom has a successful labor and delivery, despite her high blood pressure and other health issues that come with advanced age.
 And an expectant mom in rural Illinois, who can't afford the gasoline it would take to drive to St. Louis, has a high-level ultrasound procedure - via the Internet.

 These everyday miracles are brought to you by the division of maternal-fetal medicine at SLUCare, the physicians of Saint Louis University.
 The division, part of SLU's department of obstetrics, gynecology and women's health, provides care to high-risk pregnant women and at-risk women who wish to become pregnant.
-"Thanks to our resources and expertise, there's no issue our specialists aren't equipped to handle," says division director Dr. Gilad Gross, who also serves as director of labor and delivery at SSM St. Mary's Health Center.
+"Thanks to our resources and expertise, there's no issue our specialists aren't equipped to handle," says division director Dr. Gilad Gross, who also serves as director of labor and delivery at SSM Health St. Mary's Hospital - St. Louis.
 "Our team of physicians, surgeons, neonatologists, medical geneticists and genetics counselors offers a full spectrum of care, from pre-conception counseling to prenatal and postpartum care."

 SLUCare's maternal-fetal medicine team can handle everything from neural tube defects, fetal tumors and rare congenital abnormalities to complications stemming from obesity and diabetes.
 "Expectant moms and women who are considering pregnancy need to know that morbid obesity and diabetes are a threat to both mother and baby, throughout the pregnancy and during labor and delivery," Gross says.
 "Our experts work with women who are dealing with these issues, giving them a high level of maternal-fetal care and one-on-one counseling with a dietitian and diabetes educator."
 And, if testing reveals an abnormality, or if a patient who wants to become pregnancy has a family history of a genetic condition, genetics counselors help patients understand the situation, he adds.